-In an event of detection failure, the Adaptive Signal System may either revert to time of day and vehicle recall settings or use historic system data from a similar time period to account for the approach or movement demand or utilize adjacent or reliable downstream detection to account for vehicular demand.
+In the event of detection failure, the Adaptive Signal System shall either revert to time of day, utilize other system detectors, vehicle recall settings, use historic system data from a similar time period to account for the approach or movement demand, or utilize adjacent or reliable downstream detection to account for vehicular demand.

 The Adaptive Signal System shall not prevent access to the local signal controller database, monitoring or reporting functions by any installed signal management system.